Historic Newspapers: Search Results

 We seldom encounter Nebraska newspapers from during the Wild West era, but here is one.
 Lincoln is the capital of Nebraska and this issue is dated from just 16 years after statehood.

-Gregory's 'Union List of American Newspapers' notes that the only institution holding any issues...
+Gregory's 'Union List of American Newspapers' notes that the only institution holding any issues of this...
 Read full description -

 Item #675670NEW YORK WEEKLY TRIBUNE, Nov.
 28, 1866